CalmGuild/CalmBot-old/README.md

 5. Run `yarn --frozen-lockfile` to install all required packages

-6. Run `yarn start` to start the bot
+6. Run `yarn startbot` to start the bot

 Make sure to create a **bug report** in the form of a *feature request* before submitting any pull requests for new features.
 This will increase the chances of your pull request getting accepted!